Create an Efficient Project Schedule for Your Team’s Project

 Ready to create a project schedule for your team?
 We’re here to help with this step-by-step guide. 🌻

 Need help with this project planning step?
-Use ClickUp’s Project Scope Whiteboard Template where you can sketch out a summary of activities and resources needed as well as estimate due dates and deliverables.
+Use ClickUp’s Project Scope Whiteboard Template, where you can sketch out a summary of activities and resources needed, as well as estimate due dates and deliverables.

 Now that you know what the project entails, it’s time to start defining tasks and responsibilities.
-Consider all team members that will play a role in the project.
+Consider all team members who will play a role in the project.
 Decide which project activities and tasks they’ll need to handle.

 You can pair this with a work breakdown structure (WBS)—like the Work Breakdown Whiteboard Template from ClickUp—which outlines all specific tasks and subtasks that are required for each person to complete their portion of the project.
 This is also the time when you’ll establish any project milestones. ✅